raml-org/raml-spec/versions/raml-10/raml-10.md

 ##### Pass Through

 Pass Through authentication does not have any specific settings defined and the implementation is known to RAML.
-For every header or queryParameter defined in describedBy, the value is required and passed along with the request without modification.
+One MUST provide a value for every header or queryParameter defined in describedBy, and passed along with the request without modification.
 The following is an example:

 ```yaml
 #%RAML 1.0